Esteban Gallard

 Esteban Gallard (January 1, 1901 - October 7, 1929) was a Cuban boxer who found international fame under the nickname Kid Charol.
 While Charol never won a world boxing title, he did obtain popularity, especially in Argentina where he lived for the last years of his life after moving there from his Cuban hometown of Sagua la Grande.
-He had a relatively short boxing career before dying at age 28, holding only 67 bouts in an era when many boxers logged more than 100 career fights.
+He had a short career as he died at age 28.

 Professional career

 Charol began his professional boxing career May 20, 1922, when he outpointed Fabio Lameida over eight rounds in Sagua, Cuba.
 For his third bout, November 1 of the same year, he faced a boxer named Kid Shadow.
 In his first professional bout abroad, Kid Charol knocked Kid Shadow out, apparently in the first round, at Panama.
 However, while most records point at this to be a first-round knockout, it remains unclear whether this knockout victory was actually achieved in the first round.

 His next bout is said to have taken place on December 1, also in Panama.
 According to records, he beat Kid Brown in the first round that day, but, once again, the round in which the fight was over, and, in this case also, the actual date of the Charol-Brown bout, remain unclear.
 Kid Charol fought during an era when boxing records and the such were not always updated.

 On January 1, 1923, Charol was held winless for the first time in his career, Enrique Ponce De Leon managing to fight to a ten-round draw (tie) with Charol.

 Three more victories followed, and then, on August 25, he faced "Cuco Morales".
 Morales apparently insisted on fouling Kid Charol by hitting him low, and was disqualified in the second round.

 Charol won three and drew one of his next four bouts, and then, on February 16, 1924, he was defeated for the first time, losing to Jimmy Finley by a fifteen-round decision in Havana.
 On his next fight, March 15 of the same year, Charol won the Cuban Middleweight title, when he knocked Rafael Fello Rodriguez in the fifth round of a rematch.
 Their first bout had ended in a fifteen-round draw.

 Next, on April 1, he apparently fought a Homer Robertson.
 Whether this fight actually happened or not is also a mystery; some records show that Charol beat Robertson by a fifth-round knockout; other Kid Charol records do not list this fight as happening at all.

 Kid Charol won four more fights, then headed to South America permanently.
 His first fight there, against Victor Alba, also has a mystery element, because, although it is believed that it took place on January 1, 1925, the date of the bout is not exactly known.
 Charol did defeat Alba by a first-round knockout in Lima, Peru.